davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 Module2 is M2 {}
 ```

-When using the above module, the `Module1` and `Module2` contents will be ready available without needing to use them in `with` keywords.
+When using the above module `Module3`, the `Module1` and `Module2` contents will be ready available without needing to use them in `with` keywords.